Generate API Keys

 The provided API key is invalid

 This error means that API restrictions are set in the Google Developers Console for the used API keys.

-You can check this by going to the Google Develops Console, click on ‘Credentials’ on the left hand side and then click on the API keys.
+You can check this by going to the Google Developers Console, click on ‘Credentials’ on the left hand side and then click on the API keys.

-Look for the ‘Key restrictions’ section and make sure the ‘API restrictions’ are set to none.
+Look for the ‘API restrictions’ section and make sure ‘Don’t restrict key’ is selected.

 If they are set, then click on the ‘API restrictions’ tab underneath it and remove the set restrictions.
 The API’s that should not have restrictions set on them are listed here.